Twelve-string guitar: Origin and history

-The origin of the modern 12-string guitar is not clear, but it arose in the closing years of the 19th century.
-The most likely ancestors using courses of doubled strings are some Mexican instruments of such as the bandolón, the guitarra séptima, the guitarra quinta huapanguera, and the bajo sexto.
+The origin of the modern 12-string guitar dates back to the 19th century.
+The oldest precedent is the Baroque guitar with six double strings (late 18th century), which was an evolution of the Baroque guitar with five double strings, to which a sixth double string of E was added..
+This guitar was tuned in the sequence EE-BB-GG-DD-AA-EE, where the last three double strings were octaved (DD-AA-EE).
+Six-string guitars with double strings continued to be used in Spain in the 19th century, but these followed the classical or romantic guitar model, being the most direct antecedent of the current 12-string guitar.
 Pictures such as the 1901 Mexican Typical Orchestra at the Pan-American Exposition show a chordophone with 12 strings.
+Related instruments that use double strings are the bandolón, and the guitarra séptima, the guitarra quinta huapanguera, the bajo sexto (México). and the 12-string folk guitar from Huánuco and Puno, the 14-string guitar from Cusco, and the 12-string requinto from Arequipa (Peru).

 In the 19th and early 20th centuries, 12-strings were regarded as "novelty" instruments.
 The 12-string guitar did not become a major part of blues and folk music till the 1920s and the 1930s, when their "larger than life" sound made them ideal as solo accompaniment for vocalists, especially Lead Belly and Blind Willie McTell.
 The 12-string guitar has since occupied roles in certain varieties of folk, rock, jazz, and popular music.
 In the 1930s, Mexican-American guitarist and singer Lydia Mendoza popularized the instrument.
 In the 1950s, Lead Belly's protégé, Fred Gerlach, brought the instrument into the American folk music world.
 Initially, it was primarily used for accompaniment, owing to the greater difficulty of picking or executing string "bends" on its double-strung courses.
 The Delta Blues guitar virtuoso Robert Lockwood Jr was presented a handcrafted acoustic 12-string guitar made by an outstanding Japanese luthier in the end of the sixties, and this became the instrument of choice for Lockwood thereafter.
 In the later 20th century, however, a number of players devoted themselves to producing solo performances on the 12-string guitar, including Roger Hodgson, Leo Kottke, Peter Lang, John McLaughlin, Larry Coryell, Ralph Towner, Robbie Basho, Roger Whittaker, Jack Rose, and James Blackshaw.